improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

 **Try and implement each step yourself** - don't be afraid to ask questions or collaborate with classmates to work out a solution.
 If you truly get stuck then each section has a code hint you can refer to.

+> Note that many of the files you'll be working with don't exist in the baseline yet, so you'll need to create them.
+In addition, you'll need to keep an eye out for any missing `import` statements and get those fixed.
+Just another bit of fun in modern JS development 😃

 ### Build the Action Types for Auth

 Our app is going to have to accept credentials, log the user in, and pull the current user from the server